SALUTATIO AT THE HOUSE OF PANSA |

 Salutatio at the House of Pansa was modeled and rendered using Martin Hash's Animation: Master software.
 The virtual house is actually a complex series of geometrical objects, onto which image maps (like "digital wallpaper") are applied, virtual lights are shone, and which are placed together in a choreography, which is then rendered by the software to create a snapshot or movie of the virtual space.

+Above is a screen shot from Animation: Master, the software used to create Salutatio at the House of Pansa.
+On the right is a sample rendering, showing the paterfamilias in the tablinum.
+Surrounding it are just some of the myriad controls that are manipulated behind-the-scenes to create the beautiful and apparently simple views of the virtual house.
 Behind the facade of beautifully rendered imagery, the virtual House of Pansa is an incredibly complex simulation of the geometry and physics involved in this slice of life, which had to be hand-crafted bit by bit in a very labor-intensive and time-intensive, yet extremely rewarding, process.This screen shot shows just some of the virtual infrastructure that underlies this tablinum scene.
-Every surface is actually a network of "control points," which are digitally painted and manipulated to mimic their real-world counterparts.
+Every surface is actually a network of "control points," which are digitally painted and manipulated to mimic their real-world counterparts. |

 Before any 3D modeling could be done, it was first necessary to learn the complex Animation: Master software.
 This was done by completing a series of test projects and tutorials supplied with the software and designed to teach the basics of using the program.
 This training was done in the first few weeks of the grant period.

-Throughout the virtual model’s development, test shots of the work in progress were created to record the different stages of construction, and to assess the various methods used in recreating the 3D house.
+Throughout the virtual models development, test shots of the work in progress were created to record the different stages of construction, and to assess the various methods used in recreating the 3D house.

-Once the preliminary research and design of the house was complete (see Project Overview for more information on this phase of the project), rough computer sketches of the house’s walls and floor plan were created in Photoshop, based on an elevation printed in August Mau's Pompeii: Its Life and Art and John Dobbins' AutoCAD floorplan, incorporating actual photographic data from the archaeological site when possible.
+Once the preliminary research and design of the house was complete (see Project Overview for more information on this phase of the project), rough computer sketches of the houses walls and floor plan were created in Photoshop, based on an elevation printed in August Mau's Pompeii: Its Life and Art and John Dobbins' AutoCAD floorplan, incorporating actual photographic data from the archaeological site when possible.
 This was to give a general idea of how the house would look, and to help identify problems of the virtual recreation before production of the actual 3D model began.

 (Above) Rough sketch of the recreated decorative scheme for the virtual House of Pansa's walls.
-(Below) Rough sketch of the floorplan for the virtual House of Pansa.
+(Below) Rough sketch of the floorplan for the virtual House of Pansa. |

-The AutoCAD floor plan created by John Dobbins for the Pompeii Forum Project was loaded in Animation: Master as a “rotoscope” image, and the basic shapes of the atrium and its adjoining rooms (vestibulum, alae, and tablinum) were modeled in 3D.
+The AutoCAD floor plan created by John Dobbins for the Pompeii Forum Project was loaded in Animation: Master as a rotoscope image, and the basic shapes of the atrium and its adjoining rooms (vestibulum, alae, and tablinum) were modeled in 3D.
 This basic framework of the house included only blank walls, without columns, cornices, or decorations.
 The impluvium was also modeled at this stage, since it had to be considered when creating the floor textures and geometry.
 As the project developed, this basic model would be modified many times over to accomodate new additions.

 The next stage was the creation of textures for the flat surfaces of the house.
 These included wall decorations, doors, floor textures, and mosaics, and were based on the rough sketches already compiled in the research and design phase of the project.

 The walls were decorated based on a basic design recorded by August Mau in his book, Pompeii: Its Life and Art, and on archival photographs that recorded the colors used in the stucco decorations.
-After the basic color layouts were designed, “bump maps” were created, to be used by the computer to simulate depressions on the walls.
+After the basic color layouts were designed, bump maps were created, to be used by the computer to simulate depressions on the walls.
 Bump maps were used because they are most efficient for describing subtle nooks and crannies in already complex computer models.

 Doors were recreated in Photoshop based on designs from the House of Sallust, and were integrated into the existing image maps for the side walls of the atrium.